 Blue Cash Preferred Card from American Express

 You can earn 3% gas rewards with the Amex Blue Cash Preferred along with 6% cash back (up to $6,000 in purchases) at grocery stores and 1% on everything else.
-New cardholders can also earn a $250 sign-up bonus after spending $1,000 and up to $200 cash back for $4,000 in eligible travel purchases made within the first 6 months.
+New cardholders can also earn a $200 statement credit welcome bonus after spending $1,000 in the first three months of account opening.
 The one downside is that this card charges a $95 annual fee.

 American Express also offers a no-fee version, Blue Cash Everyday Card, that pays 2% gas rewards, along with 3% on grocery purchases, 2% on department stores, and 1% on everything else.
 You can also earn a $150 statement credit after spending $500 within the first three months of card membership and can also earn up to $200 cash back when making $4,000 in travel purchases (5%) in the first six months.